evannetwork/evannetwork.github.io/dev/security.md

 Since evan.network is an open ecosystem involving many participants, permissions at times have to be given trans organizational (allowing externals to access internal company data), adding yet another level of complexity.

-With that mind the SCAD (Smart Contract Access Delegation) is built around certain main concepts:
+With that in mind the Smart Contract Permissioning (SCEP) is built around certain main concepts:
 - prevent malicious contract manipulation
 - prevent contract content from being illegally accessed by third parties
 - granularly define access and role definitions